Zanclean flood

 Computer simulation of the flooding of the Mediterranean through the Strait of Gibraltar, with the vertical scale exaggerated for better visualization.
 The view in this image is from the southwest of Gibraltar, with the future Iberian Peninsula in the center-left, northwest Africa in the lower-right.
 The coastlines of Northern Europe in the top of this image do not correspond to the time period in question.

-The Zanclean flood or Zanclean deluge is theorized to have refilled the Mediterranean Sea 5.33 million years ago.
+The Zanclean flood, or Zanclean deluge, is theorized to have refilled the Mediterranean Sea 5.33 million years ago.

 This flooding ended the Messinian salinity crisis and reconnected the Mediterranean Sea to the Atlantic Ocean, although it is possible that even before the flood there were partial connections to the Atlantic Ocean.
-The re-connection marks the beginning of the Zanclean age, the name given to the earliest age on the geologic time scale of the Pliocene.
+The re-connection marks the beginning of the Zanclean age, the earliest age on the geologic time scale of the Pliocene.

 According to this model, water from the Atlantic Ocean refilled the dried-up basin through the modern-day Strait of Gibraltar.
 Ninety percent of the Mediterranean Basin flooding occurred abruptly during a period estimated to have been between several months and two years, following low water discharges that could have lasted for several thousand years.
 Sea level rise in the basin may at times have reached rates greater than 10 m/d.
 Based on the erosion features preserved until modern times under the Pliocene sediment, Garcia-Castellanos et al. estimate that water rushed down a drop of more than 1,000 m with a maximum discharge of about 100 e6m3/s, three orders of magnitude larger than the present-day Amazon River.
 Studies of the underground structures at the Strait of Gibraltar show that the flooding channel descended gradually toward the bottom of the basin rather than forming a steep waterfall.